-The Company must ensure at all times that employees engaged in control functions:
+The Company must ensure that employees engaged in Control Functions:

-- a) Are independent from the business units they oversee; - b) Have appropriate authority; and - c) Are remunerated: (i) adequately to attract qualified and experienced staff; and (ii) in accordance with the achievement of the objectives linked to their functions, independent of the performance of the business areas they control.
+a) Are independent from the business units they oversee;

+- b) Have appropriate authority; and - c) Are remunerated: - i.
+Adequately to attract qualified and experienced staff; and - ii.
+In accordance with the achievement of the objectives linked to their functions, independent of the performance of the business areas they control.